6sfy/spectre-html-transcripts/README.md

 ## 👋 Support

-For support, please open a thread on [this](https://discord.gg/WxG8XWjvmX) server or send a DM to `qorp` on Discord. / Pour tout support, ouvrez un thread sur ce serveur ou envoyez un DM à `qorp` sur Discord.
+For support, please send a DM to `qorp` on Discord.

 ## 🖨️ Example Output